sakshimisra/My-projects/README.md

-# My-projects

-This folder contains following project script and their individual readme files :)
+This repository contains the scripts of the following projects and their individual readme files :)

 - **Compound activity prediction**: using convolutional neural network by first encoding their SMILES structures using one-hot encoding from scikit-learn and tensorflow
 - **Time series analysis**: on COVID-19 infection using Prophet library and LSTMS.